acyddl/DKGTrack/README.md

 For detailed installation instructions and dependencies, please refer to install.md

 ## 📅 Dataset
-Please refer to the [TempRMOT](https://github.com/zyn213/TempRMOT) for downloading and organization.
+For instructions on downloading and organizing the dataset, please refer to the [TempRMOT repository](https://github.com/zyn213/TempRMOT).